aminzadenoori/hybrid-fuzzy-rough-rule-induction-and-feature-selection/README.rst

 Notice
 =======

-*jar file is available and could be runned by the argument /wine.data for adress of wie.data file
+*jar file is available and could be runned by the argument /wine.data for adress of wine.data file